 I made the box from a cardboard box easily found at a craft store.
 I used DecoArt’s stencil and paints to give the box a wonderful spring pattern that is fun and whimsical.
 Wood circles are attached and more DecoArt paint is used to write “Herb Garden in a Box” on them.
 (The same wood circles and paint make cute plant id’s inside the box.)
 A fabulous decorative flower from Zeus and Zoe embellishes the front of the box.
 And cute little flowers from Zeus and Zoe (jazzed up with DecoArt paint) are embellishments for the wood circles on top.

-This project was featured on Hometalk’s Gifts for the Gardening Mom Webinar.
+This diy indoor herb garden was featured on Hometalk’s Gifts for the Gardening Mom Webinar.
 You can watch the video with this project and other great ideas…